utk2103/Python-for-beginners/README.md

 # Learning_python

 Here i'm learning the basics of Python programming and exploring various data types and essential libraries such as Matplotlib, Pandas, and NumPy.
+I also added some short but yet very useful in development like file handling serialization and deserialization, exception handling, decorators and namespaces.
 The project aims to provide hands-on experience with Python's core concepts and commonly used data manipulation and visualization libraries.

 ## Installation